Book Tickets

 J Reilly Publican/Grocer

-Old world exhibit: Map location 14-22
+The Journey: Map location 14-22

 J Reilly Publican/Grocer

-Accommodation, groceries, taxi service, petrol station, car hire and shipping agent, Reilly’s pub did nearly everything.
+Accommodation, groceries, taxi service, petrol station, car hire and shipping agent; Reilly’s pub did nearly everything.

 John Reilly built his pub in 1820 in the village of Newtownbutler, County Fermanagh.
-He was a stonemason from Ballyconnell, County Cavan and also built the hotel next to the pub as well as Newtownbutler’s courthouse and market house.
+He was a stonemason from Ballyconnell, County Cavan, and also built the hotel next to the pub as well as Newtownbutler’s courthouse and market house.

-In the early 1900s, Reilly’s pub grocer shop is a thriving business.
+In the early 1900s, Reilly’s pub grocer shop was a thriving business.
 A billhead of 1915 describes John Reilly as a Tea, Wine and Spirit Merchant.
 Business ledgers list tea, sugar, flour, currants, soap, bacon, malt, rum, tobacco, washing soda, cakes and bread.

 The interior of many Ulster pubs looked like Reilly’s.
 Wood and glass partitions create private snugs.
 A shared ceiling means no one is completely cut off from their surroundings.
 Mirror backdrops reflect the glasses, bottles and polished copper measures.
 The furniture is basic and comfortable.